 #2 Kalkalpen National Park

 Kalkalpen is a real gem for those not interested in anything other than hiking, nature and silence.
-The park, spared from the famous attractions, hence it is not known by many.
+The park is spared from the famous attractions; hence, many do not know it.
 It is not as popular as the Hohe Tauern or the Gesause.
 Still, we are talking about a charming, unspoilt region guaranteed to recharge your energy level.

 The exciting and wild Kalkalpen National Park near the Styrian border includes the Sengsengebirge (alpine habitats) and the Reichraminger Hintergebirge (Austria's largest contiguous forest area and the longest stream system in the Eastern Alps).